 - fraternal membership card

 - any piece of mail addressed to you and postmarked within the last 30 days

 Grace period registration

 If you miss the voter registration deadline, grace period registration is available.
 Please note: Grace period registration can be done at your local election authority office only and you must cast your ballot at the time you register or have a ballot mailed to you.
 If you register during grace period registration, you will not be able to vote at your regular polling place on Election Day.
 You must bring two forms of ID with you, one of which has the address that you are registering with on it (see list above for acceptable forms of ID).
-In Illinois, Grace period registration for the upcoming Consolidated Election will be available through Saturday, April 6, 2013.
+In Illinois, Grace period registration for the upcoming General Primary will be available from February 19, 2014 through March 15, 2014.

 To be eligible to vote in Illinois, a person must:

 "I registered in high school or somewhere else; do I need to reregister?"
 In the state of Illinois, you only need to reregister if you change your address, change your name, or haven't voted for several elections.
 So you do not need to register each time there is an election unless you've moved, had a name change, or haven't voted in a while.
 If you can't remember if you registered to vote or not, click here: Am I registered to vote in Illinois?

 "Should I register to vote with my home address or my school address?"